 Another way that caffeine causes ageing is the fact it’s dehydrating.
-Dehydration causes toxic build-up, chronic inflammation, and also the loss of collagen.
+Dehydration causes toxic build-up, chronic inflammation and the loss of collagen.

-To add to the mess, most people add sugar and dairy products to their coffee on top of the caffeine.
-Sugar is a known accelerator of telomere aging; and dairy can add to inflammation and also promote acne.
+To add to this hot mess, most people add sugar and dairy products to their coffee on top of the caffeine.
+Sugar is a known accelerator of telomere aging.
+If you then add dairy, this can add to inflammation and also promote acne.